Advice and answers from the Teamdeck Team

 square(x) - Calculate the square of a value, x * x.

 subtract(x, y) - Subtract two values.
-You can also do it by using an arithmetic formula: x - y.
+You can also do it using an arithmetic formula: x - y.

 Relational functions:

 compare(x,y) - Compare two values.
 This function returns 1 when x > y, -1 when x < y, and 0 when x == y.
-Pick whole number as the output data format when using this function.
+Pick the whole number as the output data format when using this function.

 equal(x,y) - Check whether two values are equal.
 This function returns 1 when the values are equal and 0 when they’re not.